Installing a UXP panel (from a CCX file)

 • This likely is the UPIA (Unified Plugin Installer Agent) helper app opening and then failing to launch CCD.
 I've only had a few reports of this, but in one case the resolution was to move the CCX file to the desktop and then install from there.
 You may also try using the CCD repair feature (see the steps under guidance for error -2).

 • If you migrated your computer after installing CCD, the file association to open CCX files with UPIA may not have been set (ie your operating system isn't set up to open the CCX file with the correct installer).
-See details to repair CCD below (this will re-establish UPIA as the correct program to open CCX files for installation). ***
+See repair CCD (this will re-establish UPIA as the correct program to open CCX files for installation).

 • Make sure defensive or anti-virus software like Avast or Ashampoo are not blocking access to the folder where you've put the CCX file (the desktop tends to be a good place to put CCX files before you double-click them).
 Permissions errors tend not to result in clear error messages from UPIA.